Applying to the Master of Science in Nursing: Entry-Level

-St. Catherine University seeks to admit into the Master of Arts in Nursing: Entry-Level a highly motivated group of students who are committed to making a positive contribution to the nursing profession, demonstrate an understanding of the university's mission, and are prepared for rigorous graduate study.
+St. Catherine University seeks to admit into the Master of Science in Nursing: Entry-Level a highly motivated group of students who are committed to making a positive contribution to the nursing profession, demonstrate an understanding of the university's mission, and are prepared for rigorous graduate study.

 To be considered for admission, applicants should demonstrate: